Kazade/KazTest/README.md

 ## Dependencies

-testing.h makes use of code from the KazBase library.
+kaztest.h makes use of code from the KazBase library.
 If you use KazTest in your project, your generated test executable will need to depend on the KazBase library.

 ## TODO: